History of democracy: By region

-The 2003 US-led invasion of Iraq led to the toppling of President Saddam Hussein and a new constitution was approved by referendum on the 15th of October, 2005..
+The 2003 US-led invasion of Iraq led to the toppling of President Saddam Hussein and a new constitution was approved by referendum on 15 October 2005..
 As justification for the invasion, US President George W. Bush, UK Prime Minister Tony Blair, and Australian Prime Minister John Howard claimed that Iraq had renewed development of weapons of mass destruction and was harbouring the terrorist group al-Qaeda.
 When evidence for these weapons and the presence of al-Qaeda failed to emerge, the narrative shifted to present the goal of the war as democratisation.
 However, although the invasion caused approximately 300,000 deaths, twenty years on, Iraq was no more democratic than in 2003.
 Later, around 2011, the Arab Spring led to much upheaval, as well as to the establishing of a democracy in Tunisia and some increased democratic rights in Morocco.
 Egypt saw a temporary democracy after 2011 revolution before the re-establishment of military rule in 2013.
 The Palestinian Authority also took action to address democratic rights.

 In Africa, out of 55 countries, democratization seems almost stalled since 2005 because of the resistance of some 20 non-democratic regimes, most of which originated in the 1980s.
 In exception to this, in 2016, after losing an election, the president of the Gambia attempted to cling to power but a threatened regional military intervention forced him to leave.

 In 2018 dictatorships in Sudan and Algeria fell; As of 2019 it remains unclear what type of regimes will emerge in these two countries.

 A large crowd of protesters, journalists, police and spectators gathered in front of a McDonald's restaurant in Wangfujing, Beijing, during the 2011 Chinese pro-democracy protests.

 In Asia, Myanmar (also known as Burma) the ruling military junta in 2011 made changes to allow certain voting-rights and released a prominent figure in the National League for Democracy, Aung San Suu Kyi, from house arrest.
 Myanmar did not allow Suu Kyi to run for election.
 However, conditions partially changed with the election of Suu Kyi's National League for Democracy party and her appointment as the de facto leader of Burma (Myanmar) with the title "state councilor", as she is still not allowed to become president and therefore leads through a figurehead, Htin Kyaw.
 Human rights, however, have not improved.
 In Bhutan, in December 2005, the 4th King Jigme Singye Wangchuck announced that the first general elections would take place in 2008, and that he would abdicate the throne in favor of his eldest son.
 Bhutan is currently undergoing further changes to allow for a constitutional monarchy.
 In the Maldives, protests and political pressure led to a government reform which allowed democratic rights and presidential elections in 2008.
 These were however undone by a coup in 2018.